 Storage performance (when hosting an external drive) could be better

-The ZenWiFi AX XT8 AX6600 Whole-Home Tri-band Mesh Wi-Fi 6 System is one out of more than a dozen Asus AiMesh systems I’ve tested, and it’s one of the best, if not the best for those needing a fully wireless setup.
+The ZenWiFi AX XT8 AX6600 Whole-Home Tri-band Mesh Wi-Fi 6 System is one out of more than a dozen Asus AiMesh systems I’ve tested, and it’s one of the best, if not the best to date, for those needing a fully wireless setup.

 The system is far from perfect, though.
 It’s not the fastest, nor does it deliver all features you can get from an Asus router — it has no game-specific features or Multi-Gig LAN port.
 And like most Asus routers, it can be buggy, too.
 You might need to work at it for a bit before it works for you.